shd101wyy/Yo/DESIGN.md

 {?} // zero or one effect
 ```

+By default, a function without effect signature by default has `{*:Effect}`, which means the function has zero or more `ControlledEffect` or `LinearEffect` effects.

 ```typescript
 function map<A: Type, B: Type>(xs: &<List<A>>, func: (x: &<A>) => {*} B): {*} List<B> {
   if xs is Nil {